rackerlabs/developer.rackspace.com/src/site_source/_posts/2015-02-28-cloud-servers-reboot-info.md

 [https://community.rackspace.com/general/f/53/t/4978]() and via
 [https://status.rackspace.com/]().

-We have scheduled reboot windows on a per-region basis beginning Monday March 2 and running through Saturday March 7.
-In order to discover when your affected servers will receive a reboot, your control panel will contain this information for whichever region is currently visible, or you can run our [`cs-reboot-info`](https://github.com/rackerlabs/cs-reboot-info) tool to discover the windows of servers across all regions at once.
+In order to complete the patching of our systems, we have scheduled reboot windows on a per-region basis beginning Monday March 2 and running through Saturday March 7.
+To discover the time ranges during which your affected servers will be rebooted, your control panel will contain this information for whichever region is currently visible.
+Alternatively, you can run our [`cs-reboot-info`](https://github.com/rackerlabs/cs-reboot-info) tool to discover the reboot windows of servers across all regions at once.
 Downloads are available for many platforms [here](https://github.com/rackerlabs/cs-reboot-info/#installation---binaries).